Tackling Care and Capitalism in College Football

 I became acutely aware of the pressures placed on football players’ bodies when I ended up with a broken arm in January 2018 while immersed in fieldwork research.

 My first day back on campus after my injury I made my way to the Football Center, where the team worked out, practiced, and met with coaches.
-While struggling to maneuver my awkward cast and bulky sling, I ran into one of the players, Isaiah*.
+While struggling to maneuver my awkward cast and bulky sling, I ran into one of the players, Isaiah.
+All names of interviewees have been changed to protect people’s privacy.

 “You’ll fit right in with us,” he chuckled.
 “A lot of guys are in slings right now because of their surgeries.
 Carter is one of them.
 You should find him.”